spryker/spryker-docs/docs/scos/user/features/202108.0/product-options-feature-overview.md

   - /docs/en/product-options
 ---

 The *Product Options* feature lets a Back Office user create and assign product options to abstract products.
 Product options are product additions that a customer can select on the product detail page before adding the product to the cart.
-For example, the product options can be gift wrappings for products, insurance, warranty, etc. Product options do not have stock, but a SKU linked to product abstracts.
+For example, the product options can be gift wrappings for products, insurance, or warranty.
+Product options do not have stock, but a SKU linked to product abstracts.
 Thus, you cannot purchase them without buying a corresponding product.

 Each product option is defined by:
 * Product option group name